-Each day, up to a million gallons of final effluent is diverted here, cleaned through sand filters, and chlorinated to meet strict Class A Reclaimed Water standards.
-Class A Reclaimed Water is used on-site for treatment processes and distributed through a purple pipe network for community use as irrigation and for other non-drinking purposes.
+Each day, up to one million gallons of final effluent is diverted here, cleaned through sand filters and chlorinated to meet strict Class A Reclaimed Water standards.
+Class A Reclaimed Water is used onsite for treatment processes and distributed through a purple pipe network for community use as irrigation and for other non-drinking purposes.